trothr/xmitmsgx/SYSLOG.md

 # SYSLOG Correlation

 CMS 'XMITMSG' and in turn this "xmitmsgx" project uses severity levels.
-These aling nicely with SYSLOG priorities.
+These align nicely with SYSLOG priorities.

 ## IBM versus Unix